Connect with us

 on

-In the startup sphere, product/market fit is a popular term—even a misnomer.
-Although you’ll hear it a lot around any startup talk, it seems product/market fit isn’t as famous in other parts of the business sphere.
+Product/market fit is a popular term in the startup sphere—even a misnomer.
+Although you’ll hear it often around any startup talk, product/market fit isn’t as famous in other parts of the business sphere.

-However, this concept deserves a broader understanding, especially since it represents the dynamic we can see between a business, its clients, and products/service.
-In this post, you’ll learn what the product/market fit is, why your biz needs it, and how you can measure it yourself.
+However, this concept deserves a broader understanding, primarily since it represents the dynamic between a business, its clients, and its products/service.
+In this post, you’ll learn the product/market fit, why your business needs it, and how you can measure it yourself.

 Hopefully, this may inspire you to see your business differently and find new avenues to develop your consumers’ value and, ultimately, grow your company.